isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2016-06-05-cofree-comonads.markdown

 tags: haskell, dsl, rpg
 ---

-In the last post on this series, we talked about the rough sketch of an idea on how we might be able to make procedurally generated RPG stories.
+In the last post in this series, we talked about the rough sketch of an idea on how we might be able to make procedurally generated RPG stories.
 The general approach is this: make a super simple core set of story primitives, and then build more interesting abstractions on top of them.